leonlatsch/kolibri-server/README.md

 # Olivia Backend REST API

 ----
+### About

-Spring boot Application.
-It is used to communicate between diffrent instances of the Olivia Messenger.
+The purpose of this application is to communicate between these components:
+- Olivia App
+- RabbitMQ
+- Database

-Documentation is found in the **Wiki**.
+Documentation can found in the **Wiki**.